Festival du Voyageur Frequently Asked Questions

 What should I do if I’ve lost an item at the festival?

 The Festival du Voyageur’s lost and found is located at the 233-ALLO Information Centre at Voyageur Park.
-Once Festival du Voyageur is over, the lost and found items are kept for a period of one month at our office (233 Provencher Blvd.) and can be claimed during our office hours.
+Please drop off any found items at the 233-Allo information centre.
+All items found by park staff or brought to the information centre are noted and registered.
+If you’ve lost an item, contact 204-233-2556.
+All items are kept for a period of one month at our office (233 Provencher Blvd.) and can be claimed during our office hours.

 Can I bring my pet to Voyageur Park?

-Although Festival du Voyageur staff are proud pet lovers, unfortunately no pets are allowed on the Voyageur Park grounds for safety and sanitary reasons unless it is a service animal.
+Although Festival du Voyageur staff are proud pet lovers, no pets are allowed on the Voyageur Park grounds for safety and sanitary reasons, unless it is a service animal.

-No, you cannot bring your own toboggan to use on the slide at Voyageur Park.
+Toboggans are allowed in the park but not inside tents.
+Festival du Voyageur is not responsible for lost or stolen toboggans.
+You cannot use your own toboggan on the slide at Voyageur Park.
 Toboggans and helmets will be provided on site.
 Please be aware of the following safety rules pertaining to the use of toboggan slides at Voyageur Park: